kevinhangkh/effective-chatting/README.md

 * [ ] Manage z-index of date tooltip with flex-direction: reverse-column;
 * [ ] Reduce font size for mobile devices with vw < 361px
+* [ ] README.md add some screenshots, maybe some gifs